vecorel/cli/README.md

 To create a fiboa-compliant GeoParquet for a fiboa-compliant set of GeoJSON files containing Features or FeatureCollections, you can for example run:

-- `fiboa create-geoparquet geojson/example.json -o test.parquet -c geojson/collection.json`
+- `fiboa create-geoparquet geojson/example.json -o example.parquet -c geojson/collection.json`

+Check `fiboa create-geoparquet --help` for more details.

+## Create fiboa GeoJSON from GeoParquet

+To create one or multiple fiboa-compliant GeoJSON file(s) for a fiboa-compliant GeoParquet file, you can for example run:

+- GeoJSON FeatureCollection:
+  `fiboa create-geojson example.parquet -o dest-folder`
+- GeoJSON Features (with indentation and max.
+100 features):
+  `fiboa create-geojson example.parquet -o dest-folder -n 100 -i 2 -f TRUE`

 Check `fiboa create-geoparquet --help` for more details.